cyxx/another_js/README.md

 ```

-# Status
+## Status

 The DOS demo version of the game can be played at [cyxx.github.io/another_js](http://cyxx.github.io/another_js)

-Music and sounds are not played.
+Music and sounds are not supported.